Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Bourne’s Climate Zone 6b

-Bourne’s USDA Zone 6b climate requires careful timing of fertilizer applications:
+Bourne’s USDA Zone 6b climate requires careful timing for fertilizer applications:

-• Late Spring (late May–early June): Optional 0.5 lbs N if needed
+• Late Spring (late May–early June): Optional 0.5 lbs N if needed; many skip to prevent summer stress.

-• Late Fall (October–November): 0.7–0.9 lbs N/1,000 sq ft (slow-release) Coordinate with soil moisture (moist, not saturated), soil temps (min 50°F), and avoid application within 24–48 hours of >0.5 inch rain.
-Irrigate 0.25–0.5 inches post-application if no rain.
-Adjust for microclimates—coastal areas, urban heat islands, and shaded lawns require tailored approaches.
+• Late Fall (Oct–Nov): Final 0.7–0.9 lbs N/1,000 sq ft (slow-release, with K).
+Coordinate with weather: apply when soil is moist (not saturated), soil temp >50°F, and no >0.5 inch rain forecast within 48 hours.
+Irrigate lightly post-application if no rain.
+Adjust for microclimates—coastal areas, urban heat islands, and shaded lawns.

 Water Quality Protection & Stormwater Management in Compliance with Bourne’s MS4 Program

-Protecting Bourne’s water quality is a priority under the MS4 (Municipal Separate Storm Sewer System) program.
-Adhere to MassDEP Stormwater Management Standards and implement best management practices (BMPs) to prevent nutrient runoff.
-Key actions include:
+Bourne’s MS4 (Municipal Separate Storm Sewer System) program, under MassDEP Stormwater Management Standards, requires best management practices (BMPs) to prevent nutrient runoff.
+Key practices include:

 • Annual equipment calibration for uniform application